What is deferred entry?

 - Applicants to conservatoire courses need to contact the conservatoire(s) directly to request deferred entry – you cannot apply for deferred entry in your application.
 However, when considering applications, conservatoires can offer deferred places in response to an applicant’s request, or after obtaining the applicant’s agreement.

-- You will still need to meet the conditions of any offers in the year that you apply – for example, if you receive a conditional offer in 2019/20 to start a course in 2021, you must have the exam results/grades to meet the conditions of your offer by 7 September 2020 (unless the university, college, or conservatoire tells you otherwise).
+- You will still need to meet the conditions of any offers in the year that you apply – for example, if you receive a conditional offer in 2020/21 to start a course in 2022, you must have the exam results/grades to meet the conditions of your offer by 7 September 2021 (unless the university or college tells you otherwise).

 Why defer entry?